+Students are responsible for registering online and ordering textbooks online.
 Students may register for courses during the authorized registration period, up to one week prior to the class start date, by utilizing the Academic Schedule Planner on the MySAU Portal.
 After the registration period closes, students will need to receive special permission to register late.
 Exceptions will be made only under extreme and unavoidable circumstances or if the registration will prevent a course cancellation due to low enrollment.
 Students should contact their academic advisor, who will work with Office of Registration and Records and instructor to gain late registration authorization.